 Homicide Attorney in Milwaukee

-When we defend someone accused of homicide in Milwaukee County, we start by carefully reviewing the complaint, police reports, and any forensic evidence that the prosecution intends to use.
+When we take on a homicide defense in Milwaukee County, we start by carefully reviewing the complaint, police reports, and any forensic evidence the prosecution intends to use.
 We then sit down with you and your family to understand what led up to the incident, what happened in the moments before and after, and how the charges are affecting your life.
-By combining that personal history with a close reading of Wisconsin criminal statutes, we can begin to identify weaknesses in the state’s case, potential constitutional issues, and realistic options for moving forward.
+By combining that personal history with a close reading of Wisconsin criminal statutes, we identify weaknesses in the state’s case, potential constitutional issues, and realistic options for moving forward.

 We also understand the practical realities of a homicide prosecution in Milwaukee courts.
-Cases are often investigated by multiple agencies, and reports do not always line up with what witnesses actually saw or heard.
-We take the time to trace those inconsistencies and, when appropriate, consult with investigators or independent professionals who can help us challenge the state’s version of events.
-Our goal is not only to explain the law, but to give you a clear picture of what to expect at each stage so you can make informed decisions about negotiations, motions, or trial.
+Cases are often investigated by multiple agencies, and reports don’t always line up with what witnesses actually saw or heard.
+We trace those inconsistencies and, when appropriate, consult with investigators or independent professionals who can help us challenge the state’s version of events.
+Our goal isn’t only to explain the law.
+It’s to give you a clear picture of what to expect at each stage so you can make informed decisions about negotiations, motions, or trial.

 Call us today at (414) 441-4321 to schedule a free consultation with Ritter & Kramer Law to get started.
 Serving residents in Waukesha County.